-Dan has also handled numerous civil cases in a variety of areas, including commercial contract disputes, mortgage-backed securities litigation, real estate, insurance, and employment law.
-Dan has experience both prosecuting and defending cases in federal and state courts, the Delaware Court of Chancery, as well as before arbitrators.
+Dan handles numerous civil cases in a variety of areas, including commercial contract disputes, mortgage-backed securities litigation, real estate, insurance, and employment law.
+He has experience both prosecuting and defending cases in federal and state courts, the Delaware Court of Chancery, and before arbitrators.

-Dan’s pro bono work has ranged from family and immigration matters—he has prevented the deportation of five children in immigration matters—to “good government” cases.
-On behalf of the NYC Comptroller, Dan successfully sued the Department of Homeless Services over its illegal contracting practices.
-He also successfully litigated against the City on behalf of local community interests over the City’s violation of state and city land use procedures relating to the reopening and expansion of a jail in a residential neighborhood.
-His most recent pro bono representation involved advocacy for a group of deaf and hearing-impaired individuals who were being denied sign-language interpreters by NYC agencies, in violation of the Americans with Disabilities Act.
+Dan is deeply committed to serving the community.
+His pro bono work ranges from family and immigration matters – such as preventing the deportation of five children – to good government cases.
+Working on behalf of the New York City Comptroller, Dan successfully sued the Department of Homeless Services over its illegal contracting practices.
+He also prevailed against the city on behalf of local community interests opposed to the reopening and expansion of a jail in a residential neighborhood.
+His most recent pro bono representation involved advocacy for a group of deaf and hearing-impaired individuals who were denied sign language interpreters by New York City agencies, which violated the Americans with Disabilities Act.

 Dan is the author of several articles and chapters in practitioner guides concerning securities litigation and enforcement and internal investigations.

 Before joining WMH, Dan practiced in the award-winning litigation groups of two global law firms.Show More +

 Supervised a global criminal antitrust investigation of an auto part manufacturer that spanned four continents.

 Served as regulatory enforcement counsel for an international financial institution.
 Handled matters before the CFTC, FINRA, NFA, and a number of options and futures exchanges.
 Handled a variety of matters related to futures and derivatives trading, including wash trades, spoofing, position limits, EFRPs, block trades, cross-trading, and front-running.